 The Best Skiing in the World

 It’s no secret that Switzerland is home to some of the best skiing in the world.
-If you’re looking to hold an adventurous ski wedding, be sure to check out Mürren, Zermatt, and Saint Moritz.
+If you’re looking to hold an adventurous ski wedding, be sure to check out Mürren, Zermatt, and St. Moritz.

 Incredible Food: Swiss Chocolate and Cheese

-The Best Place to Elope in Europe
+Switzerland is the Best Place to Elope in Europe

-Unique Wedding Activities in Switzerland
+Unique Wedding and Elopement Activities in Switzerland

 If you’ve dreamed of soaring up close to the mountains, paragliding is an activity you’ve got to try.
 Throughout Switzerland, you’ll find companies that offer tandem-paragliding experiences so you and your partner can go with a professional guide.
 Lauterbrunnen, Switzerland is one of the best places to go for a thrilling ride.